masa-ito/ProtoToPoisson/doc/source/research/designImplementation.rst

   * Restructuring data structure to distribute simulation data to processors, based on the user specified distribution of the control volumes
   * Reordering indices for matrices and vectors, based on the connectivity of the control volumes
-  * Combining parallel skeltons (higher-order functions), basic code fragments, and directives
+  * Combining parallel skeletons (higher-order functions), basic code fragments, and directives